thisNewAccount1234/atari_game/designDoc.md

 The player must shoot the enemy to prevent it from destroying buildings, if all buildings are destroyed the game is over.
 Also, if the enemy collides with the player the game is over.

 The player will proceed to subsequent levels when the enemy is killed.
+Subsequent levels have an enemy that moves faster, possibly copies of sprite1 (?)
 The score board is used to capture either a) the level or b) player0 score is number of enemies killed and player1 score is number of buildings destroyed.

 ## Alternate Game Concepts

 List alternate concepts here.

-## Ideas, Question, To Do
+## Ideas, Questions, To Do

 Learn how to draw and animate any sprite, start with fire